olsona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: May 21, 2020

+**Today's Progress**: Updated WishlistItems controller to reflect that it is dependent on Wishlist.
+Toyed around with contracts.
+Next task is to fix the frontend to work with the new routes and contracts, and also add user relationships.

+**Thoughts**: Finding out one of my interviews yesterday went well definitely gave me a boost, and I felt good two interviews today.
+One's ability to produce creative work on their own is influenced by mood, who knew?

 ### Day 13: May 20, 2020

 **Today's Progress**: Had a couple of interviews and didn't feel great.
 Clearly dynamic programming is a weak spot for me, and I was being too clever (again).
 Need to spend more time practicing on HackerRank and the like while I've got interviews in the pipeline.